Sts. Peter and Paul Greek Orthodox Church

 Greek Folk Dance Ministry: Georgette Calomeris - [email protected]

-Byzantine Choir: Contact the church office if you are interested in participating.
+Byzantine Choir: Contact the church office for information

 BACK TO TOP